Press group: Ukraine journalist, soldier 'coldly executed' - NewsBreak

 “But the use of his drone was first and foremost a journalistic endeavor, confirmed by his entourage and shown by the images sold to the media since the start of the Russian invasion,” it said.

-The group said it turned over the evidence it collected and dozens of photos to Ukrainian investigators.
+The group said it turned over evidence it collected and dozens of photos to Ukrainian investigators.

-The group said it was unable to confirm whether autopsies were performed on the men’s bodies, a step it called essential for the investigation into their deaths.
+The group said it was unable to confirm whether the men’s bodies have been autopsied — a step it called essential for the investigation into their deaths.

-It also appealed for Ukrainian defense and intelligence agencies to provide investigators with whatever information they have about Russian units that occupied the area during Moscow's failed assault on Kyiv.
+It also appealed for Ukrainian defense and intelligence agencies to provide investigators with whatever information they have about Russian units that had occupied the area during Moscow’s failed assault on Kyiv in the initial stages of the four-month war.

-Separately, Russian officials said a drone strike caused a fire at an oil processing plant in southwestern Russia on Wednesday.

-The blaze engulfed a piece of machinery at the Novoshakhtinsk plant in the Rostov-on-Don region.
-Authorities said that dozens of firefighters quickly contained the fire and no one was hurt.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine